I sometimes write about games from my past, with a bit of background on myself and what these games have meant to me at different times in my life.

 The one aspect that remains constant throughout – and which has meant that the game has continued to be a favourite of mine – is that the soundtrack is absolutely amazing.
 It is still one of the best game soundtracks of all time, in my humble and perhaps biased opinion.

 If you get the chance, I’d urge you to check out The Lawnmower Man.
-Skip the film – also, ignore the laughable notion in-game that, using VR, you can physically move from one space to another in the real world – and play what, for me, is a hugely underrated and hidden gem; a rare instance of a game being far better than the source material – and one of the most surprisingly satisfying games of the 16-bit era, particularly from an audio perspective.
+Skip the film – also, ignore the laughable notion in-game that, using VR, you can physically move from one space to another in the real world – and play what, for me, is a hugely underrated and hidden gem.
+It’s a rare instance of a game being far better than the source material – and one of the most surprisingly satisfying games of the 16-bit era, particularly from an audio perspective.
 It’s not a well liked game – perhaps because of its association with the dreadful film – but it’s one I’ve always had a soft spot for.

 Thank you to a friend of mine (@farrelltheferal) for inspiring me to finally write about The Lawnmower Man – something I’d long planned to do!